UseHover/hover-docs/actions.md

 #### Creating an Action

 Log into your Hover account and choose “New Action” from the dashboard.
 Give the action a memorable name.
 We recommend using the operator name and the type of action for easy reference (eg Tigo Send Money).
 Then choose the country and mobile operator your action will work with.
-If you’d like to support the same USSD function across multiple networks, you will need to create a unique action for each operator (eg Tigo Check Balance, MTN Check Balance) if the USSD root code and steps are different.
+If you’d like to support the same function across multiple networks, you will need to create a unique action for each operator (eg Tigo Check Balance, MTN Check Balance) if the USSD root code and steps are different.

+Choose the **type** of menu that you are integrating.
+There are four types:

+1.  ###### USSD

+    A standard USSD menu that is started by dialing a shortcode and then entering choices in the menus

+2.  ###### SIM Toolkit

+    A SIM Toolkit (STK) based menu.
+Primarily for Safaricom MPESA in Kenya, but there are others.

+3.  ###### USSD or STK push

+    A session that is not started by dialing a shortcode or launching the STK but is instead started by an API call.
+Most commonly used to enter a PIN to confirm, but there can be as many steps as needed, just like a regular USSD action.

+4.  ###### Variable Longstring

+    A USSD session that does not have menus for some choices that need to be made.
+For example, an airtime top-up using a scratch card might be done by dialing \*123#voucherCode\* where voucherCode is the number from the scratch card.

 In **root code** enter the string a user would dial to initiate the session.
 These usually look like \*123# or \*123\*01#.

 Finally enter the **steps** for your action.
-Each step corresponds to a selection from a USSD menu.
-There are three types of steps:
+Each step corresponds to a selection from a menu:

 1.  ###### Number

     Constant choices such as entering “1” to reach My Account.

     Corresponds to the user entering a number from a list of options and pressing “Send”.
 The ‘Input’ is the number Hover’s SDK will enter on behalf of the user.
-If there is a confirmation dialog without a number choice, create a number step with the value of a single dash `-`.
-This is ONLY required for dialogs in-between other steps, not at the end of the session.
+For SIM Toolkit actions, the number is indexed from 0, meaning the first option is 0, the second is 1 and so forth.
+Additionally STK number steps have an additional field "expected text".
+You must enter the exact (case-insensitive) text of the menu option.
+This allows Hover to counteract some of the bugginess of the Android STK and error correct to find the right choice.

 2.  ###### Variable